Skip to main content

 What post-market commitments will the sponsor undertake

 • Kamrab (rabies immunoglobulin) is to be included in the Black Triangle Scheme.
-The Product Information and Consumer Medicines Information for Kamrab must include the black triangle symbol and mandatory accompanying text for five years, which starts from the date that the sponsor notifies the TGA of supply of the product.
+The Product Information and Consumer Medicine Information (CMI) for Kamrab must include the black triangle symbol and mandatory accompanying text for five years, which starts from the date that the sponsor notifies the TGA of supply of the product.

 • The Kamrab Canadian-risk management plan (RMP) (version 1.0 (date not provided; data lock point October 2017), with Australia Specific annex (ASA) (version 0.2, January 2021), included with submission PM-2020-02488-1-2, and any subsequent revisions, as agreed with the TGA will be implemented in Australia.